-Also known as flextime, this schedule variant is less rigid than the full-time work schedule.
+Also known as flextime or flex schedules, this schedule variant is less rigid than a fixed schedule.
 The employer and employees work together to define the number of hours and days an employee works.

 Employers can set the minimum number of work hours expected, but shifts may vary to fulfill business needs and provide a work-life balance.

-A full-time work schedule means employees work between eight and 10 hours a day—which equates to about 40 to 50 hours weekly.
+A full-time work schedule means employees work between eight and 10 hours a day — about 40 to 50 hours weekly.

-Considering the long hours they put in, full-time employees usually collect various benefits from their place of business.
+Considering their long hours, full-time employees usually collect various benefits from their place of business.
 These often include health insurance, sick days, and retirement options.

 Most full-time schedules involve the same shift each day.
-Shifts can vary, but employees usually average around 34 to 40 hours a week.
+Shifts can vary, but employees usually average around 34 to 40 hours weekly.

 Non-exempt, full-time employees receive overtime pay when they work over 40 hours.
-While they often make more, salaried workers are exempt and ineligible for overtime.
+While they often make more, salaried team members are exempt and ineligible for overtime.

 Part-time employees work fewer hours than full-time employees and usually make less.
-That said, there’s obviously more flexibility with part-time work.
-In fact, some businesses choose to offer part-time work over the weekends instead of during the normal workweek.
+That said, there’s more flexibility with part-time work.
+Some businesses offer part-time work over the weekends instead of during the typical workweek.

 Unfortunately, there are some downsides to the part-time approach.

-First off, part-time workers won’t have the same access to retirement, healthcare, and other benefits that full-time workers get.
+First, part-time employees won’t have the same access to retirement, health care, and other benefits as full-time employees.
 Secondly, the working hours may be inconsistent in some industries.
-In retail, for example, part-time work may only be available during the holiday season.
+For example, part-time work may only be available during the holiday season in retail.

 The split shift is an alternate work schedule agreement that allows employees to break their day into multiple shifts.

-There is a substantial break between the shifts, but employees still cover their eight hours of work daily.
-When utilizing a split shift schedule, it's important to be aware of state labor laws for your area, which may require a certain number of hours between shifts.
+There is a substantial break between the shifts, but employees still cover their eight hours daily.
+When utilizing split shift schedules, you must be aware of state labor laws for your area, which may require a certain number of hours between shifts.

 An excellent example of a split shift position is the school bus driver working a few hours in the morning to take kids to school and a few in the afternoon taking the kids home.
 You may also see working parents use split shifts to pick up their children from school.

-An example of a rotating shift would be one where an employee:
+An example of a rotating shift work schedule would be one where an employee: